takeshimg92/takeshimg92.github.io/_posts/2024-05-16-collisions.md

 $$\underline{\;\;} , v_- = \mathrm{evolution}(x_0 = x(t_i),\; v_0 = v(t_i),\; \Delta t = \lambda_* (t_{i+1} - t_i))$$

-> This step is very expensive -- it requires another computation of evolution, which may require to compute $n$ forces between particles.
-For small time steps, it is likely that just using $v_- \approx v(t_i)$ is sufficient.
+> This step is very expensive -- it requires another computation of evolution.
+For small time steps, it is likely that just using $v_- \approx v(t_i)$ would be sufficient.

 Hence, we have all the ingredients for an algorithm.
 We first tentatively evolve all particles to their next position; then, if any fall out of the domain, we fix their position and velocity via the procedures above.